If your crying and/or laughing doesn’t match how you feel,

 [My episodes are] embarrassing, and no one understands what is happening.
 I don't even understand.
 It is nice to finally learn more about this condition.

-- Real PBA Patient
+- Real PBA patient

 Patient avatar